ZevEisenberg/boston-swift-meetups/README.md

 Lecture-style format, with some presentations and some open group discussion.
 Followed by optional dinner at Cambridge Brewing Company.

-Meets the second Thursday of every month at MIT.
+Meets the second Thursday of every month at MIT, but online during Covid.

 ## Learn Swift Boston
 <https://www.learnswiftboston.com>

 Presentations and workshops for people who are learning Swift and iOS development.

-Meets the third Thursday of every month at a different office each time, so check the Meetup page for the next location.
+Meets the third Thursday of every month online.

 ## MacTechGroup
 <http://www.meetup.com/mactechgroup/>

 Designed for Macintosh and iOS programmers, iPhone and iPad technical discussions.

-Meets the first Wednesday of every month at MIT.
+Meets the first Wednesday of every month at MIT, but online during Covid.

 ## NSHappyHour
 <https://twitter.com/nshappyhour>